sunyingao/sunyingao.github.io/_pages/research.md

 Paper Under Review
 ======
 SUN Yingao.
-"Political Significance of the Church of the Nativity in Anqing: A Place Attachment Analysis in the Context of Community and Governance of Landlocked China."
+"Political Significance of the Church of the Nativity in Anqing: A Place Attachment Analysis in the Context of Community Governance in Landlocked China."